 This course is for second year agriculture students.
 Students will receive instruction on soil science, plant science, forestry, entomology, and introduction to agriculture mechanics.
 Students will also receive instruction on parliamentary procedure, written and verbal communication skills, while keeping accurate records on their Supervised Agriculture Experience Projects (SAEP).
 Like all agriculture classes, FFA is a strong component of this agriculture class.

-Dues are required for FFA membership Prerequisite: Ag Science I
+Prerequisite: Ag Science I